 Please spread the word to anybody that may be interested (parents, families, professionals).

-- If you are a therapist, audiologist, teacher, or other professional, please spread the news to all
+- If you are a therapist, audiologist, teacher, or other professional, please spread the news to all families you work with who may be interested in this.

 - If you are the parent of a child who is deaf, certainly, you know other parents of children who are deaf, who are looking for resources, but may not have heard about this.